gerard-durand/codeblocks_gd_user_manual/Readme.txt

-To build the documentation with Miktex :
+To build the documentation with MikTex :
-You need an Miktex installation (a personnal one is OK, it will be installed in your Appdata directory) Associate .tex files with Miktex (if not done already)
+You need a MikTex installation (a personnal one is OK, it will be installed in your User's AppData subdirectory) Associate .tex files with Miktex (if not done already)

 Use manual_en.tex to build the english pdf version